 - Raw fish, especially shellfish such as oysters and clams

-- Undercooked meat, poultry, seafood and hot dogs
+- Undercooked meat, poultry and seafood

 - All foods made with raw or lightly cooked eggs such as salad dressings